-14.5.7.Global Document Type Identifier (GDTI)
+14.5.7.
+Global Document Type Identifier (GDTI)

-Two coding schemes for the GDTI specified, a 96-bit encoding (GDTI-96) and a 113-bit encoding (GDTI-113).
-The GDTI-113 encoding allows for the full range of document serial numbers up to 17 numeric characters (including leading zeros) as specified in [GS1GS10.0].
+Three coding schemes for the GDTI specified, a 96-bit encoding (GDTI-96), a 113-bit encoding (GDTI-113, DEPRECATED as of TDS 1.9), and a 174-bit encoding (GDTI-174).
+The GDTI-174 encoding allows for the full range of document serialization up to 17 alphanumeric characters, as specified in [GS1GS14.0].
+The deprecated GDTI-113 encoding allows for a reduced range of document serial numbers up to 17 numeric characters (including leading zeros) as originally specified in [GS1GS1.11.0].
+The GDTI-96 encoding allows for document serial numbers without leading zeros whose value is less than 241 (that is, from 0 through 2,199,023,255,551, inclusive).

-- The GDTI-96 encoding allows for document serial numbers without leading zeros whose value is less than 241 (that is, from 0 through 2,199,023,255,551, inclusive). - Only GDTIs that include the optional serial number may be represented as EPCs.
-A GDTI without a serial number represents a document class, rather than a specific document, and - 2893 therefore may not be used as an EPC (just as a non-serialized GTIN may not be used as an EPC). - Both GDTI coding schemes make reference to the following partition table.
+Only GDTIs that include the optional serial number may be represented as EPCs.
+A GDTI without a serial number represents a document class, rather than a specific document, and therefore may not be used as an EPC (just as a non-serialized GTIN may not be used as an EPC).

+Both GDTI coding schemes make reference to the following partition table.